sethmerck/Customer_Brand_Sentiment/README.md

 Brand names in figure are numbered to preserve company privacy.

--- Only the bottom 5 (0-4) and top 5 (5-9) scoring brands are shown in 'brand_output' chart. --

 ## Results

 Most brands had above ~60% positive comments, while a few brands had under 50% positive comments.
 The brand with the highest percentage of positive comments scored at about 78%, while the lowest ranked brand scored at about 13%.